-Roxana Saberi is an author, journalist, and human rights advocate.
+Roxana Saberi is an author and journalist.

 Saberi grew up in Fargo, North Dakota, the daughter of Reza Saberi, who was born in Iran, and Akiko Saberi, who is from Japan.
 She was chosen Miss North Dakota in 1997 and was among the top ten finalists in Miss America 1998.
 She graduated from Concordia College in Moorhead, Minnesota, with degrees in communications and French.

 Saberi holds her first master’s degree in journalism from Northwestern University and her second master’s degree in international relations from the University of Cambridge.
 She is now writing her second book on Iran.

 For information on Saberi’s father’s writing, please visit Amazon.